Intellectual Disability and Autism: Redefining Success and Embracing Neurodiversity

 Parenting for the long haul means you need to practice self-care!

-Unlike most parents who can expect their kids will be able to live independently eventually, you’re faced with raising a child who will likely still need significant support as an adult.
+Unlike most parents who can expect their kids to be able to live independently eventually, you’re faced with raising a child who will likely still need significant support as an adult.

 While that can be a daunting reality to confront, it’s important that you do things like plan for the future while also focusing on the now.